GabrielMeirinho/mash4gelt/README.md

 # Mash (Gelt Take Home)

 Front-end for a web version of the MASH game built with Vue 3 + TypeScript (Vite).
 The backend for usernames/saved choices will be added later; this repo focuses purely on the client.

 ## What is being built
 - Interactive MASH experience: ask the usual life prompts, collect answers, and run the elimination loop.
-- Visible, slow-ish elimination steps to add suspense before revealing the final outcome.
+- Visible, slow-ish elimination steps to add suspense before revealing the final outcome. ( Maybe like these old games where the word brights up until stops for every loop? )
 - Final results surfaced clearly to the player.
+Maybe as a combination of the output object at the bottom or something like that.
-- Rules can follow the classic approach or a small twist as long as the flow matches the expectations above.
+- Rules can follow the classic approach or a small twist as long as the flow matches the expectations above. ( maybe I will implement a twist where the player can press it and it loads ?
+Would be fun )

 ## Stack and structure
 - Vue 3 + TypeScript, Vite tooling.
 - Playwright for end-to-end tests.
 - ESLint, Prettier, and Oxlint for lint/format.
 - Source lives in `frontend/` to keep the client isolated from future backend work.
+- As Gelt projects are host as monorepo I will try to make a frontend folder here, and leave a backend empty without deployment. ( but it will leave a taste that BE could be implemented. )

 ## Getting started
 ```bash